The Audition That Changed Everything

 Learning from the Pros

-You’ve probably heard some of these voices a thousand times:
+You’ve probably heard some of these voices a thousand times.

 Josh Gad (Olaf in Frozen) came from Broadway.
-His voice work is an extension of his stage presence—big, expressive, committed.
+His voice work is an extension of his stage presence — big, expressive, committed.

-What do they all have in common?
+What do they have in common?
 They treated voice acting as a serious craft, not a side hustle.
 That’s the bar.

 Building Your Client Base